s3yonsei/blocked_samples/osdi24_ae/README.md

 --sine_mix_rate_interval_milliseconds=5000 --sine_a=1000 --sine_b=0.000073 --sine_d=4500 --ttl_seconds=$((3600*24*365))
 ```

-**Note**: We used fast SSD in this experiment.
+**Note**: We used fast SSD in both (baseline and asynchronous I/O) experiment.

 #### 5-3-5.
 RocksDB-*fillrandom*

-In this experiment, BCOZ identifies and address the bottleneck of write-only workload.
+In this experiment, BCOZ identifies and addresses the bottleneck of write-only workload.
 We profiled *fillrandom* in db\_bench.
 The size of the key-value pair is 1KB and the number of worker thread is 16.

-Figure 13b, 13c are obtained by profiling with BCOZ
+Figure 13b and 13c show the profiling results for BCOZ.
+It can be reproduced with the following script.

 ```bash
 $ sudo ./rocksdb_3_bcoz.sh
 ```

-Load the generated profile.coz into [plot](https://plasma-umass.org/coz/).
+Load the generated profile.coz into file [plot](https://plasma-umass.org/coz/).

-**Note**: Although the reported results and the Figure 13b, 13c may differ in details, you should be able to figure out the predicted performance gain through optimizing compression events is higher than optimizing I/O events.
-Furthermore, optimizing synchronization between worker threads and write stall of worker threads are more important than optimizing WAL (write-ahead-log) events.
+**Note**: While there may be differences in detail between the reported results and Figure 13b and 13c, you should still be able to discern that the predicted performance gain from optimizing compression events is higher than from optimizing I/O events.
+Furthermore, optimizing the synchronization between worker threads (*JoinBatchGroup*) and write stall of worker threads (*DelayWrite*) are more important than optimizing WAL (write-ahead-log) events.

-Figure 14 is obtained by running `db_bench_perf` while adjusting options.
+Figure 14 shows the performance change after optimization.
+This can be reproduced with the following script.

 ```bash
 $ sudo ./rocksdb_3_performance.sh

 [Print performance of each execution]
 $ cat rocksdb_3.txt
 ```

 The command for the baseline execution is as follows.